EObianom/ESP32-C3_True-S/README.md

 # ESP32-C3_True-S
-This is an ESP32-C3 based on the MINI-1
+This is an ESP32-C3 Development Board is based on the MINI-1